robertugo2/AppDaemonLightController/README.md

     - cold - used during daylight
     - warm - used for afternoon
     - dimmed - as a night light
-* Speed - where it is possible, state is cached to speed up calculation of response
+* Speed - where it is possible, state is cached to speed up calculation of response.
-* Commands and responses are send via mqtt, but light can be controlled via HA as well
+* Commands are sent and responses are received via mqtt, but light can be controlled via HA as well
-* Sun on/off detection
+* Configurable warm/cold scene time periods
 * Support motions sensors
 * Support contact sensors
+* Smart functionality for combining all sensors and switches

 Minimal configuration:
 ```yaml